 GYPSD believes that every student is capable of learning at high levels.
 Every student is unique and will chart their own pathway to achieve their goals.
 Indigenous students experience greater success as engaged participants when learning is authentic and connected to their personal values, world views and ways of knowing.
 One of Grande Yellowhead’s priorities is ensuring the success of our Aboriginal students in alignment with the goals under Alberta Education and their supports for Indigenous students.

 Our schools strive to create welcoming, respectful, safe and caring, learning environments where all students can thrive.

 Annual Student Camps

 After School Cree Culture Program

 For further information, please contact:

-Carra Aschenmeier - Director of Curriculum and Assessment
+Carra Aschenmeier - Managing Director of Learning Services

 Sandra Davenport, Cree Language and Culture Teacher